philippgs/uibk_parsys_19/proseminar/01/assignment.md

     - different cores of the same socket,
     - different sockets of the same node, and
     - different nodes.
-- Ammend your table and figures to include these additional measurements.
+- Amend your table and figures to include these additional measurements.
 What effects can you observe?
 How can you verify rank placement without looking at performance?
 - How stable are the measurements when running the experiments multiple times?

 ## General Notes